Diversity & Classification

 Prokaryotic Family TreeWe want you to know that prokaryotes are diverse and we've got the data to back it up.
 A great way to demonstrate diversity is by graphing a phylogenetic tree.
 A phylogenetic tree is kind of like a family tree, but for different species of living things.
-At the root of the tree is a shared ancestor and at the other end are all the relatives, both close and distant, of the current generation.
+At the root of the tree is a shared ancestor, and at the other end are all the relatives, both close and distant, of the current generation.

-.
-This family tree traces the links from a common ancestor (in this case, Queen Victoria, who was born in 1819) through to her great great great great grandchildren, including Princes William and Harry.
+If you want to see a good example of a family tree, we recommend checking out the British royal family tree.
+This family tree traces the links from a common ancestor (in this case, Queen Elizabeth II, who was born in 1926) through to her great grandchildren, including Prince George and Princess Charlotte.

 This is a diagram of the phylogenetic tree of life.
 It separates organisms based on their genomic sequences.

 The root of the tree lies at the center bottom.
 This point represents the common ancestor of all living things.
-Modern organisms span the outer reaches of the tree from firmicutes, a type of bacteria, on the left to animals (like us!) on the right.
+Modern organisms span the outer reaches of the tree, from Firmicutes (a type of bacteria) on the left to animals (like us!) on the right.
 This tree shows two important things:

 - Prokaryotes are really diverse